FAMILY ROAD TRIP TO GLACIER NATIONAL PARK

 Read about our experience at Fish Creek Campground in Glacier National Park.
 We came to find how fortunate we were – all of the Rangers that we spoke with at Fish Creek considered the campsite we got on to be their favorite.

 It’s February 2018 and I was in front of my computer looking to reserve a site – I had my iPad and laptop both open and logged in to recreation.gov and had my campsites ready to go.
 Unfortunately, just like I have experienced with some other campgrounds/parks that are in very high demand, (Zion, Yosemite), everything was gone instantly.
 I mean I started hitting the reserve button and refreshing 10 seconds before it was on the hour that reservations opened.

 Fortunately, I had a plan B, which was to grab an outer loop C or D campsite in Fish Creek, directly on Lake McDonald.
 By the time I got to the backup plan, all of Loop D was gone but there were a few sites still available on C. I grabbed the only one on the lake.

-When I started looking up info about that particular site, reviews that I read noted that many of the sites in Loop C were very small, which was a concern because we have a pretty large tent – an REI Kingdom 6.
+When I started looking up info about that particular site, reviews that I read noted that many of the sites in Loop C were very small, which was a concern because we have a pretty large tent – the REI Kingdom 6.
 Additionally, my parents said that they were interested in driving out to join us at some point in their van so we needed space for our vehicle, a tent, and another larger van, at the very least.
 All of the photos and drive-by views that I could find showed our campsite to be very small.
 I figured that we would probably have to set up the tent on the little gravel drive through that looked pretty small…